 How large is the Developer Community?

 Some of the CMS platforms, particularly WordPress and Drupal, come with very large developer communities.
-The advantage to a sizable community is the amount of online help and documentation we will find on most aspects of customization.
-CMSs with active communities are under constant development, so we will always have access to updates, security patches and help from other knowledgeable people.
+The advantage to a sizable community is the amount of online help and documentation you will find on most aspects of customization.
+CMSs with active communities are under constant development, so you will always have access to updates, security patches and help from other knowledgeable people.